 To answer the question “how high will Bitcoin go” is rather tricky.
 It depends on its eventual use case.
-If it becomes the money of the internet that some of its supporters believe it could do, its market capitalization could quite easily reach the trillions.
+If it becomes the money of the internet that some of its supporters believe it could do, it's market capitalization could quite easily reach the trillions.

-According to Invespcro, in 2017 $2,197 trillion were spent online.
-That would give Bitcoin a market capitalisation of this figure too.
+According to Invespcro, in 2017 $2,197 trillion was spent online.
+That would give Bitcoin a market capitalization of this figure too.
 This would make each Bitcoin worth well over $100 million each.
 Given that the amount of money spent online seems to go up every year, it could go much higher than this.
 This isn’t just the opinion of some online troll, however.
 The founder of Twitter, Jack Dorsey, is a firm believer that it will happen in the next ten years!

 Bitcoin as Digital Gold?

-When discussing how high will Bitcoin go, it’s good to compare it with gold.
+When discussing how high will Bitcoin goes, it's good to compare it with gold.
 So, another potentially different use case for Bitcoin is that of a store of value.
 There are many believers in this use case too.
 They believe that Bitcoin is evolving as a sort of digital gold and it doesn’t even matter if its widely adopted for purchases.
-Those that see Bitcoin as “digital gold” are hoping that it will one day replace gold as the planets best store of value.
+Those that see Bitcoin as “digital gold” are hoping that it will one day replace gold as the planet's best store of value.

 Steve Wozniak, the co-founder of Apple firmly believes in Bitcoin as “digital gold”.
 He also believes that no other cryptocurrency is “pure” enough to be it.
 This is because of its unique qualities of censorship resistance and complete independence from the whims of any single human or group.